 B. Categories of Honor Societies.
 Specialized Honor Societies are classified by class standing: (1) Specialized Upper Division, (2) Specialized Lower Division, and (3) Specialized Graduate.

 C. Election.
-Persons elected to membership in Specialized Upper Division Honor Societies shall have completed at least three semesters or five quarters of the college course.
+Persons elected to membership in Specialized Upper Division Honor Societies shall have completed at least 37.5 percent of the total hours/credits required for the degree [e.g.; if a degree requires the completion of 120 semester hours of hours/credits, the student must have completed 45 hours/credits].
 Persons elected to membership in Specialized Lower Division Honor Societies shall have accumulated the number of credit hours used by the institution to designate full-time status with at least 12 hours in courses leading to the associate degree.
 Persons elected to membership in Specialized Graduate Honor Societies shall have accumulated the number of graduate credit hours used by the institution to designate one full-term equivalency for one academic term.

 A. Active voting member societies shall meet all requirements for membership in the Association.

-Section 5.
+Section 6.
 Election of a Society to Membership.
-Election to membership shall be by a four-fifths affirmative vote of the Council at the Annual Meeting.
+Election to membership shall be by a four-fifths affirmative vote of the Council voting.

 A. To ensure that all Association members have developed a proven record of exhibiting excellence in scholarship, service, programs, and governance, a society shall have existed as a national organization for at least ten years before becoming an active voting member of the Association and for at least five years before becoming an associate nonvoting member of the Association.
 Further, a society shall have met all the standards for affiliation continuously for at least one full year.